This article is sponsored by Apple.

 At my most raw.
 It’s the closest I’ve let people get to me.
 Making Urban Flora I was very closed off in my room, and for this one I was just open to whatever.
 I wanted to go to the studio and just write about what happened that day.

 What does The Color of You mean to you?

-I’m infatuated with colours, I’ve always related to them and I try to find meaning in everything by colour.
+I’m infatuated with colors, I’ve always related to them and I try to find meaning in everything by color.
 To define things we often use comparisons and I felt like I couldn’t compare anything to this person.
-It’s basically me trying to analyse and define this person: this person is a colour I’ve never seen before.
+It’s basically me trying to analyze and define this person: this person is a color I’ve never seen before.

 Is this person still in your life?

 Yes.
 This person ended up inspiring me all around, especially towards the end which is what made me name it The Color of You.